BradleyMarie/libfbsdf/README.md

-# libFBRDF
+# libFBSDF
-A zero-dependency Fourier BRDF file reader for C++23
+A zero-dependency Fourier BSDF file reader for C++23